Our journey began 30 years ago in Bali...

 In addition to generous vacation, holiday, and sick day benefits, free health care is provided to all factory employees.

 Workers are supported with generous pro-family policies for maternity, bereavement, and time off for religious ceremonies, like the local Balinese custom to celebrate the 90-day milestone of a newborn baby.

 The factory provides workers with extensive training and opportunities for growth.
 While knitting machines are traditionally operated by men, the factory initiated a program to train women and break that culture barrier.
 Today more than 60% of the knitters are women.

 Our Carbon Footprint

-We came to Indonesia because of a love for the environment.
+Wooden Ships was born from of a love of the outdoors.
 That still drives us

 In order to combat this, we use eco-friendly oxo-degradable plastic bags.
 These bags are produced with an additive (d2w) that makes the plastic decompose far more rapidly than normal plastic.
 Our plastic bags will not be on the planet for hundreds and thousands of years!
 Information about this is printed on all our bags (with eco-friendly dyes!)

 When applicable, we do bulk packing rather than single-piece packing to minimize the amount of plastic used.
 This is another advantage of producing by order - we don't put stock on the shelves, so we don’t need to package each piece in plastic.

 Additionally, our goods are vacuum packed to minimize the size and number of boxes we ship - this reduces our carbon footprint.